dhdanie/goonnx/README.md

 The initial goal was to replicate the functionality of the C example from the ONNX repository, [here](https://github.com/microsoft/onnxruntime/blob/master/csharp/test/Microsoft.ML.OnnxRuntime.EndToEndTests.Capi/C_Api_Sample.cpp).

-At this point, similar logic as what is performed in the C example has been implemented in this repository.
-I leveraged the ONNX runtime shared library and CGo (which I'm also new at) for the core functionality and created a pretty basic Go facade for the reference functionality.
+At this point, the implemented functionality achieves the same result as the example noted above and I've, additionally, tested it with ResNet on image classification (example below and in main.go).

-I may take this further, but at this point, it's tbd.
+The API is incomplete (compared to the functionality available in the C library), at this time.
+I may try continue to build it out, as time permits, but would gladly accept help if anybody else is interested in this sort of thing.

 ## Using this library
 **Go-onnx** uses *cgo* and leverages the *onnxruntime* shared library, so to run your program which leverages